 Membrane-Protein Modeling - The Delemotte Lab models the molecular basis for excitability and signal transduction in membrane proteins, as well as developing new protocols for sampling and analysis of molecular dynamics.

 Cryo-Electron Microscopy - Several projects in this group involve the development of sample preparation, data collection and analysis, and software tools for single-particle cryo-electron microscopy and tomography.

 Ligand-Gated Ion Channels - Structure, function, and simulation methods are applied to characterize pentameric ligand-gated ion channels, particularly their modulation by allosteric drugs such as alcohol, anesthetics, or insecticides.

-Skin Structure and Formation - Using cryo-electron microscopy data as a reference, molecular dynamics simulations are utilized in order to model the formation process of human skin, and to study the final barrier structure.
+Skin Drug Delivery - Using cryo-electron microscopy data as a reference, molecular dynamics simulations are utilized in order to model the formation process of human skin, and to study the final barrier structure.